ILoveAzure-cloud/ILA-Manifest/_Shared/Roles.md

 # Roles in "I Love Azure"

 Following there is the list of roles provided for ILA initiative.

-Once you decided to participate, be sure to understand the [processes defined for ILA](Processes.md) to achieve the rule.
+Please remember that **every role is IMPORTANT** for the success of ILA.

-Remeber that **every role is important** for the success of ILA.
+Once you decided to participate, be sure to understand the [processes defined for ILA](Processes.md) to achieve the role.

 ## Contributor